 He is managing director of Finlay Agricultural Industries (FIA).
 FIA provides strategic advice to agricultural enterprises.

-Brent is independent chair of Granite Belt Water (GBW).
+Brent has recently been independent chair of Granite Belt Water (GBW).
 GWB is building a new dam and irrigation scheme for horticulture in the Darling Downs.

-Brent was president of the National Farmers' Federation.
-He was also president of AgForce Queensland.
+Brent was president of the National Farmers' Federation and AgForce Queensland.
 He represented Oceania at the World Farmers' Organisation in Rome.

-She has worked for government in agricultural communication, irrigation development and climate variability.
+Caroline has 30 years' experience working in agriculture communication, industry development and climate variability.

-Dale is the director of Kilandra Pastoral Co and manager of DH & JM Park.
+Dale leads Kilandra Pastoral Co. and manages DH & JM Park.

-Dales' industry knowledge is in agribusiness and new business development.
+He is skilled in agribusiness and business growth.

-Dale was president of the Western Australian Farmers' Federation.
-He is passionate about representing producers.
+Previously, he was the president of the Western Australian Farmers' Federation.
+He is dedicated to advocating for producers.

-Dale has a longstanding interest in drought resilience.
-He is a board member of Farmers for Climate Action.
-He is also a member of the National Farmers' Federation environment committee.
+Dale has a long interest in drought resilience.
+He was a board member of Farmers for Climate Action and the National Farmers' Federation environment committee.

 Dale farms cattle in Badgingarra, north of Perth.

-Christine is a global leader in agtech and food tech, including supply chains and harnessing innovation.
+Christine is a global leader in agtech and food tech, this includes supply chains and harnessing innovation.

 She is the founder and CEO of the Food Futures Company.
 The company develops cutting edge agrifood technologies, products, and business models.